davek42/pry-ib/README.md

 pry-ib
 ======

-A CLI for trading.
-The command line interface is for the Interactive Brokers API using Pry and ib-ruby
+A CLI for trading with Interactive Brokers (aka IB).
+The command line interface is for Interactive Brokers API using Pry and ib-ruby